atvs1478/sq/README.md

 ```
 bck=<gpio>,ws=<gpio>,do=<gpio>[,mck][,mute=<gpio>[:0|1][,model=TAS57xx|TAS5713|AC101|I2S][,sda=<gpio>,scl=gpio[,i2c=<addr>]]
 ```
 if "model" is not set or is not recognized, then default "I2S" is used.
 The option "mck" is used for some codecs that require a master clock (although they should not).
-Only GPIO can be used as MCLK.
+Only GPIO0 can be used as MCLK.
 I2C parameters are optional an only needed if your dac requires an I2C control (See 'dac_controlset' below).
 Note that "i2c" parameters are decimal, hex notation is not allowed.

 So far, TAS75xx, TAS5714, AC101 and ES8388 are recognized models where the proper init sequence/volume/power controls are sent.
 For other codecs that might require an I2C commands, please use the parameter "dac_controlset" that allows definition of simple commands to be sent over i2c for init, power on and off using a JSON syntax:
 ```